ThePrimeagen/fem-algos/lessons/02-algorithms-and-time-space-complexity/A-time-and-space-complexity.md

 ## What is Big O
 Big O is a way to categorize your algorithms time or memory requirements based on input.
 It is not meant to be an exact measurement.
-It will not tell you how many CPU cycles it takes, instead it is meant to generalize.
+It will not tell you how many CPU cycles it takes, instead it is meant to generalize the growth of your algorithm.

 <br/>
 <br/>

 ### Example
-So when someone says Oh of N, they literally mean your algorithm runs in linear time
+So when someone says Oh of N, they mean your algorithm will grow linearily based on input.

 <br/>
 <br/>